-Argument Data Type Description value1 numeric, boolean, dateTime, RDF The number, boolean, datetime, literal, URI, or blank node value to compare to value2.
-This is the value that will be evaluated to see if it is less than or equal to value2.
+Argument Туре Description value1 numeric, boolean, dateTime, RDF term The number, boolean, datetime, literal, URI, or blank node value to compare to value2.
+This is the value that will be evaluated to see if it is less than or equal to value2. value2 numeric, boolean, dateTime, RDF term The number, boolean, datetime, literal, URI, or blank node value to compare to value1.